isomerpages/nhg-redcap/resources/announcements/_posts/2026-07-14-post-Release of updated REDCap New Project Request Form (14 Jul 2026).md

 </p>
 </li>
 <li>
-<p>To avoid rejection, please ensure you download a fresh copy of the Project
+<p>Please ensure you download a fresh copy of the Project Request Form each
-Request Form each time before completing it, as submissions using outdated or incorrect versions will not be accepted.</p>
+time before completing it, as submissions using outdated or incorrect versions will not be accepted.</p>
 </li>
 </ul>
 <p></p>